prasen832/Awishcar/README.md

 8. Download the Cleaned CSV file to local computer.

 ## To Run the Awishcar.ipynb file on Google Colab
-1. Download the file Awishcar.ipynb from Github as shown above.
+1. Download the file Awishcar.ipynb from above.
 2. Open https://colab.research.google.com
 3. Sign in into Google account.
 4. Upload the file Awishcar.ipynb.